The Working Poor and Development

 - Module Code:

 - Module Not Running

 - Term 2

-At the end of this course a student should be able to demonstrate:
+At the end of this module a student should be able to demonstrate:

 - an understanding of the major and minor strands in debates on the working poor and development

 - an ability to analyse and compare mainstream and heterodox approaches

 - an ability to apply both theory and methodology in constructing a critical analysis of the issues for a particular country

 Teaching takes place through a weekly 1 hour lecture and 1 hour tutorial.